commschamp/comms_protocols_cpp_src/text/message/read_write.md

 };
 ```

-Let's assume that at the stage of parsing transport wrapping information, the
+Let's assume, that at the stage of parsing transport wrapping information, the
 ID of the message was retrieved and appropriate actual message object was
 created in an **efficient** way.
 This whole process will be described later in
 the [Transport](../transport/head.md) chapter.